imagej/imagej.github.io/_pages/ImgLib2_Examples.md

 Internally, we use a compatibility **Img** to represent the data which is as fast as ImageJ but in the case of higher dimensionality (&gt;2d) is slower than ImgLib2 can do with the **ArrayImg**.
 Furthermore you are limited in dimensionality (2d-5d), in the type of data (**UnsignedByteType**, **UnsignedShortType**, **FloatType** and **ARGBType**) and maximal size of each 2d-plane (max.
 46000x46000).

-{% include github-embed org='imglib ' repo='imglib-tutorials ' source='Example1a.java ' %}
+{% include github-embed org='imglib' repo='imglib-tutorials' source='Example1a.java' %}

 ### Example 1b - Opening an ImgLib2 image